mynameisfiber/cider-go/README.md

 #### Setup

 It's easy!
-First you have to build the `redisproxy` application by running:
+First you have to build the `cider-go` application by running:

 ```
-$ go build redisproxy.go
+$ go build cider-go.go
 ```

 And then you're ready to rumble!
-If we had 4 redis servers (hostA, hostB, hostC and hostD), all running redis on port 1234, we could start `redisproxy` with the following command:
+If we had 4 redis servers (hostA, hostB, hostC and hostD), all running redis on port 1234, we could start `cider-go` with the following command:

 ```
-$ ./redisproxy --redis-group=hostA:1234:1,hostB:1234:1 --redis-group=hostC:1234:1,hostD:1234:1
+$ ./cider-go --redis-group=hostA:1234:1,hostB:1234:1 --redis-group=hostC:1234:1,hostD:1234:1
 ```

 This would have our key-space sharded into two groups, each of which is being replicated onto two hosts.
 Gets on a key round-robin throughout the responsible group while writes are multicasted.